 I’m quite excited with this feature, not only because it brings a great throughput improvement on the slave when the number of clients on the master is low, but also because it opens interesting optimization opportunities to explore in the future.

 But the benefit from this feature may translate differently to other workloads, so please test it with your own workloads and systems to properly evaluate it.
-So if you have the opportunity please test it with your own workloads and report any problems you may find, or any suggestions you may have.
+If you do, please report any problems you may find with it, or any suggestions you may have.

 Nevertheless, for a preview on how this feature behaves in a very demanding production environment please check Jean-François Gagné’s session at Percona Live with details of his early testing of it.